CenturyLinkCloud/PublicKB/Servers/resizing-disks-in-linux-virtual-machines.md

 }}}

 ### Description
 Server resource requirements change frequently as environments scale.
 Storage is one of the most dynamic elements, and is often resized as environments grow and change.
-The CenturyLink Cloud Control Portal provides a self-service function to accommodate increased storage demands _without_ the need for a reboot.
+The Lumen Cloud Control Portal provides a self-service function to accommodate increased storage demands _without_ the need for a reboot.
 Non-boot and swap disks on a Linux VM will automatically be expanded upon request.
 Further, their file systems grow to reflect expanded storage.

 ### Steps